Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_the_Broker_UAI_Image.md

     EOF
     ```

-1. Create a new `sshd_config`.
+2. Create a new `sshd_config`.

-    **NOTE:** A special document form is used to prevent variable substitution in the file.
+    **NOTE:** A special "here document" form is used to prevent variable substitution in the file.

     ```
     ncn-m001-pit# cat <<-"EOF" > sshd_config